Blog →

 Why it's on the list: HeyGen stands out for its ability to turn one piece of video content into many localized versions quickly.
 Instead of managing multiple production workflows, teams can scale their content across markets using AI-powered translation and dubbing.

-Pros and Cons: The biggest advantage is how much time and cost it saves compared to traditional dubbing or reshooting.
+Pros and cons: The biggest advantage is how much time and cost it saves compared to traditional dubbing or reshooting.
 The voice cloning and lip-sync features make translated videos feel natural and engaging.
-However, results depend on the quality of the original video, and advanced features like lip-synced translation consume premium credits that are capped by plan.
+However, results depend on the quality of the original video, and advanced features like lip-synced translation consume premium credits that are capped by plan (the Creator plan's 200 monthly credits cover roughly 10 minutes of premium avatar video).

 Pricing: